 These guidelines, combined with the unique opportunity to provide two, 100% separate outdoor program campuses are key components of Branching Out.

 With over six acres of private forests, streams and open play areas, Branching Out relies upon the The Garden’s incredible natural setting and extensive outdoor space to allow small groups of students to gather and learn together while continuing to prioritize health and safety in our programming.

 Branching Out is distinguished by two independent and physically separate outdoor learning spaces that provide opportunities for social and emotional growth through creative play and curriculum geared toward utilizing the unique characteristics of each space:

-At Bellamie’s House, students will learn and play on The Garden’s original playground and classroom deck area.
+At Bellamie’s Playground, students will learn and play on The Garden’s original playground and classroom deck area.

-In Luna’s Nest, students will learn and play at The Garden Next Door, based in the Tree Circle area.
+In Luna’s Forest, students will learn and play at The Garden Next Door, based in the Tree Circle area.

 Each learning space has been updated with new handwashing stations and outdoor shelters.
 These are in addition to the school’s existing indoor sink and bathroom facilities that have been isolated and designated for exclusive use for each learning area.